-If you are interested in coming out and helping with mathNEWS, you should come to our disorganizational meeting on Thursday, September 13th at 4:30 pm, room TBA, or feel free to stop in on one of our production nights (we post posters in the stairwells on production nights; they generally occur every other Monday, and the first one will be Monday, September 17th starting at 6:30 pm in MC 3038), check the door to our office (or come in if we are there!) at MC 3046, or email us at mathnews@student.math.uwaterloo.ca.
+If you are interested in coming out and helping with mathNEWS, you should come to our disorganizational meeting on day TBA at 4:30 pm, room TBA, or feel free to stop in on one of our production nights (we post posters in the stairwells on production nights; they generally occur every other Monday, and the first one is TBA, but it will start at 6:30 pm in MC 3038), check the door to our office (or come in if we are there!) at MC 3046, or email us at mathnews@student.math.uwaterloo.ca.